 Georgia’s Success by the Numbers

-Georgia’s economy grew by an average of 5.93 percent annually from 2003 to 2012.
-GDP per capita rose by 66 percent over the same period.
-These are impressive figures for any country, and are even more impressive considering that growth was negative in 2009 due to the aftermath of the 2008 Russian invasion.
+Georgia’s economy grew by an average of 5.36% from 2004 to 2023.
+These are impressive figures for any country and are even more impressive considering that growth was negative in 2009 due to the aftermath of the 2008 Russian invasion.

 In the case of Georgia, economic growth corresponds to reductions in extreme poverty.
-This givies more people access to markets and creates still more opportunities for private businesses to produce and exchange goods and services.
+This gives more people access to markets and creates still more opportunities for private businesses to produce and exchange goods and services.

 The Pillars of Georgia’s Economic Growth